wiewel/LatentSpacePhysics/README.md

 ### Generate Dataset

 In this example we generate a simple 2D dataset in the resolution 64.
 To make things more interesting we actually generate a 128 simulation and downsample the fields accordingly.
+In the following we present the commands needed to train the `total_pressure` model that predicts future pressure fields.

 Make sure you are in the *\<gitdir\>/mantaflow/* directory.